Wildlife, Fisheries, and Aquaculture

 (Prerequisites: Graduate standing, ST 8114).
 Three hours lecture.
 Four hours laboratory.
 Graduate level introduction to application of scientific methods to wildlife and fisheries ecology and management

-(Prerequisite: WF 3133, ST 3133, or consent of instructor).
+(Prerequisite: ST 8114 Statistical Methods or instructor consent).
 Three hours lecture.
 Two hours laboratory, weekly.
-Theory of wildlife population ecology including population growth, population regulation, predation, and competition.
-Basic methods of data collection and population sampling
+Theory of vertebrate population ecology including population modeling, population regulation, competition, predation, and life history strategies.
+Statistical methods of population sampling and population parameter estimation

 WFA 8212 Communication Skills in Wildlife and Fisheries: 2 hours.